Coping with Grief

 7. Have a little fun

-Though it is important to pace yourself, allow yourself the opportunity to do things you love.
+Though it is essential to pace yourself, allow yourself the opportunity to do things you love.
 Whether it is a hobby or spending time with a friend who always makes you laugh, incorporate joy into your life – even if it is just a little at a time.

 8. Set a regular sleep schedule